Missions

 Leader: Skip Wild, pupperwild@gmail.com

 A partnership with MNPD's West Precinct to address the nutritional needs of families in our community through ongoing collections & food drives.
-We currently collect items the second Wednesday of each month from 11 AM - 1 PM via a drive through collection at our facility.
-If you cannot bring items during the week you can bring them the Sunday before each of our collections.
-Please click here for a list of items.
+We currently collect items the second Wednesday of each month from 11 AM - 1 PM via a drive through collection at the church.
+If you can’t drop food off on Wednesday, please bring your items to The Upper Room Sunday School Class, Room 219, the Sunday before our collection, and we will make sure it gets to MNPD.

-Items they collect: Shelf stable foods (canned meats, vegetables and fruits), boxed food (cereals, snacks, pastas, macaroni and cheese), bottled water, beverages, personal hygiene items (soap, tooth paste, laundry detergent) baby food, infant formula and diapers
+Items they collect: Shelf stable foods (canned meats, vegetables and fruits), boxed food (cereals, snacks, pastas, macaroni and cheese), bottled water, beverages, personal hygiene items (soap, tooth paste, laundry detergent) baby food, infant formula and diapers, blankets, clothes, socks and other warm clothing, used laptops or tablets that have been wiped clean

 Creation Care Team